jeremyfromearth/jeremyfromearth/README.md

 ## Hallo
-I grew up in a small logging town, near the Pacific Ocean in Oregon and now I live in Vienna, Austria.
+I grew up in a small logging town near the Pacific Ocean in Oregon.
+Now I live in Vienna, Austria.
 Before becoming a Software Engineer, I operated my own recording studio in Portland and worked in record and instrument shops.

 I write articles about [music, programming, software, machine learning, natural language processing and signal processing on Medium](https://medium.com/@jeremyfromearth)